 - 1. Purpose.
 To provide policy guidance for installations with designated SSI airspace.
 This policy provides guidance for establishing, managing, and approving access into SSI airspace. - 2.
 Scope.
 This policy applies to all MCIEAST installations for which SSI airspace is designated. - 3.
 Background.
 UAS-specific SSI airspace, created in 2017, is a protective measure codified in reference (i) and coordinated between the FAA and DoD, as described in references (q) and (r).
-These documents provide the DoD with the legal authority to regulate UAS operations in the airspace above DoD property, consistent with national security interests.
-Airspace within the lateral boundaries of DoD property, up to 400' AGL, is considered to be SSI airspace.
+These documents afford DoD the legal authority to regulate UAS operations in the airspace above DoD property, consistent with national security interests.
+Airspace within the lateral boundaries of DoD property, up to 400' AGL, is SSI airspace.
 UAS operations are prohibited aboard MCIEAST installations and associated SSI airspace, unless approved by the Installation Commander.